 Shabbat Parah

 This special Sabbath is associated with the commandment of the Parah Adumah [the Red Heifer].
-On this Sabbath we read the chapter containing the commandments regarding the Red Heifer (Numbers 19) and the prophetic promise of Ezekiel 36 that G-d will "sprinkle clean water on you, and you will be clean..."
-It is a reminder of the promise that the LORD will return and will remove our heart of stone, give us a heart of flesh (Ezekiel 36:26), and cause us to walk in His statutes (v 37).
+On this Sabbath, we read the chapter containing the commandments regarding the Red Heifer (Numbers 19) and the prophetic promise of Ezekiel 36 that G-d will "sprinkle clean water on you, and you will be clean..."
+It is a reminder of the assurance that the LORD will return and remove our heart of stone, give us a heart of flesh (Ezekiel 36:26), and cause us to walk in His statutes (v 37).

 Shabbat HaChodesh